JoshuaMarkle/algotype/README.md

 ## Features

 -   **Algorithms Gamemode:** Exercises include a variety of code snippets in different programming languages
 -   **Words Gamemode:** A unique arrangement of words from the language of your choice
 -   **Minimalistic Design:** A clutter-free environment that lets you focus on improving your typing skills
 -   **5 Supported Languages** and counting!
-- **Complied Stats:** WPM, Accuracy, and Time Passed
+-   **Live Stats:** WPM, Accuracy, and Time Passed
+-   **Command Prompt:** Quick and efficient way of tweaking settings and gamemodes

 ## Future Goals

 -   Support for more programming languages
 -   Comprehensive set of algorithms, with an explaination and use case after the typing test.
 Also a link to learn more about that algorithm
 -   Account system for saving stats
 -   Something similar to [vim-be-good](https://github.com/ThePrimeagen/vim-be-good).
 A way for programmers to practice vim movements and commands

 ## Credits